History of the John Street Club

 It was their belief that one reason for the lack of good communications in the industry was that the executives of the leading underwriters and brokerage firms were not generally good friends – in fact, often were not known to each other at all.
 They further believed that if there were some way potential executives of these firms could get acquainted while still relatively young, and could become friends by association and contact, some very desirable results could be obtained which would benefit the industry and those it serves.

 These thoughts were broached with other young professionals in insurance, along with the idea of forming a club which would meet at lunch on a monthly basis, except July and August, and where these thoughts could be promoted.
 The response was immediate and approval in principle spontaneous.
-The Club (then unnamed) was formed shortly thereafter, and in the late fall of 1946 the first informal meeting, attended by about 25, was held at the Coq D’Or restaurant on Maiden Lane.
+The club (then unnamed) was formed shortly thereafter, and in the late fall of 1946 the first informal meeting, attended by about 25, was held at the Coq D’Or restaurant on Maiden Lane.

 Monthly meetings were held from September through June on the Friday following the first Monday of each month.
 With the closing of Miller’s in 1964, the monthly luncheons were moved to Whyte’s Restaurant, followed by The Coachman in 1972.
 From 1975 through 1995, Fraunces Tavern served as the monthly meeting place for our downtown luncheons.
 From 1995, India House and Harry’s of Hanover Square provided a venue.
 Twice yearly, luncheon meetings were held uptown at Gallagher’s.
 With increasing frequency, these luncheons have been honored with informal talks by leaders of the Insurance world.
 1998 was the first year in which every luncheon meeting had a scheduled speaker.